 In Western Australia, hundreds of Peer Support Groups and other Non-Government Organisations (NGOs) provide crucial support for those living with rare, genetic, and undiagnosed conditions.
-During the current pandemic of COVID-19, these individuals are amongst the most vulnerable in our community.

-Click here to view the Program Strategy.
+Click here to view our podcast series.

 For more information on this project, please contact: